 How to file your Personal Income Tax Online

-Now that you know your tax residence status, income bracket and tax rates, let’s get into the ‘how-to’ details of filing your taxes online.
+Now that you know your tax residence status, income bracket and tax rates, let’s get into the ‘how-to’ details of filing or declaring your taxes online.
 In Malaysia, you can file your taxes both online and in person.
 However, keep in mind that depending on which form you are filling, there are different deadlines as mentioned above.